 Students in Levels 1 - 5 who fail one or more classes in a session are required to re-take any classes that they fail.
 This would result in a "split-level" course the following session where a student would be taking classes at two different levels.
 Students in Level 6 who fail one or more classes must re-take all the classes in Level 6 in order to complete the program.

-Level 112 weeks - 240 hoursBeginning Reading and Vocabulary; Grammar and Writing; Listening and SpeakingLevel 212 weeks - 240 hoursPre-IntermediateReadingReadingandVocabulary;Grammar and Writing; Listening and Speaking
+Level 1 12 weeks - 240 hours Beginning Reading and Vocabulary; Grammar and Writing; Listening and Speaking